-3.2.2.2.
+4.2.2.2.
 Configuring SysV Init Scripts

-To configure services on boot on systems using the SysV init mechanism, run these commands as the root user: Repeat this step for all init scripts you wish to add.
+To configure services for an instance on systems using the SysV init mechanism, run these commands as the root user: Repeat this step for all instance init scripts you wish to configure as system services.